Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

+Aside from constraining the existence of these particles, an even more exciting prospect is to use these arguments to actually \emph{detect} ultralight bosons and measure their properties.
+For massive scalar fields this was studied in Refs.~\cite{Arvanitaki:2016qwi,Ng:2019jsx,Fernandez:2019qbj} for stellar-mass BHs detected in ground-based GW detectors and in~\cite{Brito:2017zvb} for massive BHs detected by LISA.
+It was shown that with the expected number of merging BHs that will be observed by aLIGO and LISA, the mass of the boson could be inferred with accuracies between $\sim 5\%$ to $50\%$, in case such particles exist in nature.

-Under certain conditions, the constraint~\eqref{bound_spin2} on massive spin-2 fields also applies to massive gravitons propagating on a Kerr BH~\cite{Brito:2013wya}, and sets a stringent bound on the mass of the graviton~\cite{PDG}.
-Similarly, the bound~\eqref{bound_spin1} on massive spin-1 fields might also be translated in a bound on the photon mass~\cite{Pani:2012vp}, although in this case the coupling between photons and accreting matter might quench the instability (see Ref.~\cite{Pani:2012vp} for a discussion).
-A more rigorous analysis should be performed to assess whether plasma interactions can affect the bounds discussed above in the case of massive photons.
+Under certain conditions, the constraint~\eqref{eq_bounds_entire} (see also Table~\ref{tab:bounds} below) on massive spin-2 fields also applies to massive gravitons propagating on a Kerr BH~\cite{Brito:2013wya}, and sets a stringent bound on the mass of the graviton~\cite{PDG}.
+Similarly, such bounds can also be translated in a bound on the photon mass~\cite{Pani:2012vp}, although in this case the effect of the coupling between photons and accreting matter on the instability needs to be assessed (see Ref.~\cite{Pani:2012vp} for a discussion).
+A more rigorous analysis should be performed to assess whether plasma interactions (see Sec.~\ref{sec:astro_plasma}) can affect the bounds discussed above in the case of massive photons.